-To maximize the full benefits of an Early Childhood through Grade 12 experience, the curriculum has been carefully articulated to achieve both vertical (from one grade to the next) and horizontal (across subjects with a given grade) coordination, with particular attention paid to the challenges of moving from one division to the next.
+To maximize the full benefits of an Early Childhood through Grade 12 experience, the curriculum achieves vertical (from one grade to the next) and horizontal (across subjects with a given grade) coordination, with particular attention paid to the challenges of moving from one division to the next.

-The design of Canterbury's curriculum recognizes an important balance of three major elements:
+The design of Canterbury's curriculum recognizes an important balance of three major elements, paying special attention to the process and product of learning:

 - A commitment to our mission of preparing students for college